 Socio-demographic information for the survey sample is obtained from central files in the VHA databases.
 Individual identifiers are subsequently stripped from the database to maintain respondent confidentiality.

-VHA also wishes to administer web based versions of the surveys in order to bolster response rates from the younger veterans, which have a much higher non-response rate.
+VHA also wishes to administer web based versions of the surveys in order to bolster response rates from the younger Veterans, which have a much higher non-response rate.
 Preliminary contact may be initiated via email, secure text messaging, or other electronic means as a mechanism to increase survey participation.
 In addition, this mode of administration should significantly reduce cost.
 Web-based surveys will not replace the mail-out mail back survey mode currently used, but as a tool to bolster diminishing response rates.
 Every effort will be made to asses and adjust for mode effects attributed to mode of survey administration.

 4. Describe any tests of procedures or methods to be undertaken.
 Testing is encouraged as an effective means of refining collections to minimize burden and improve utility.
 Tests must be approved if they call for answers to identical questions of 10 or more individuals.